MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-basics.md

 ---

 > [!NOTE]
-> Message splitting occurs when a text message and an attachment are sent in same activity payload.
-This activity is split into separate activities by Microsoft Teams.
-One with just text message and another one with an attachment.
-Due to this you do not receive the message ID in response which is used to [update or delete](~/bots/how-to/update-and-delete-bot-messages.md) the message proactively.
-Workaround is to send separate activities instead of relying on message splitting.
+> Message splitting occurs when a text message and an attachment are sent in the same activity payload.
+This activity is split into separate activities by Microsoft Teams, one activity with just a text message and the other with an attachment.
+As the activity is split, you do not receive the message ID in response, which is used to [update or delete](~/bots/how-to/update-and-delete-bot-messages.md) the message proactively.
+It is recommended to send separate activities instead of depending on message splitting.

 ## Teams channel data